tekumara/typos-lsp/docs/neovim-lsp-config.md

         -- Custom config.
 Used together with any workspace config files, taking precedence for -- settings declared in both.
 Equivalent to the typos `--config` cli argument. config = '~/code/typos-lsp/crates/typos-lsp/tests/typos.toml',
-        -- How typos are rendered in the editor, can be one of an Error, Warning, Information or Hint.
+        -- How typos are rendered in the editor, can be one of an Error, Warning, Info or Hint.
         -- Defaults to error.
         diagnosticSeverity = "Error"
     }